This blog post was updated on 11 February 2025.

-Storytelling is all the rage in digital marketing, and social media has become a huge part of that.
-In a world of percentages and ROI graphs, stories are what make brands stand out.
-Your own story is, after all, yours – similar to others, perhaps, but unique in its finer details.
+Social media has done a great job of tapping into this.
+In a world of percentages and graphs, stories are what make brands stand out.
+Your brand’s story is, after all, unique to you.

-That’s all nice and easy for brands like National Geographic or Coca-Cola.
+That is all nice and easy for brands like National Geographic or Coca-Cola.
 One literally tells stories for a living, the other one is drunk by over half of the planet (plenty of stories to tell there).

-Through #storytelling.
+Through storytelling.

 5 tips to improve your storytelling